(Full time) 2021 start

 Why choose Leeds?

-Utilisation of 4D computer technology for enhanced learning.
+• Use of simulation computer technology for enhanced ECG learning.

-You will develop your clinical skills through practical sessions in our dedicated laboratories.
+• Develop your clinical skills through practical sessions utilising dedicated simulation equipment.

-Based within the globally renowned Leeds Institute of Cardiovascular and Metabolic Medicine means that our students have access to leading researchers and can attend and participate in academic research seminars alongside practising cardiologists and senior medical researchers.
+• We are based within the globally renowned Leeds Institute of Cardiovascular and Metabolic Medicine meaning that our students have access to leading researchers and can attend and participate in academic research seminars alongside practising cardiologists and senior medical researchers.

 Visit our Cardiac Physiology website to find out more >